pyarmak/entrada-1x-docs/user/docs/schedulingevents/copy.md

 #Copying an Existing Schedule
-Entrada allows you to copy an existing schedule and role it forward to be added as a new series of events.
-This can save significant amounts of time as you can copy forward event resources, curriculum tags, etc.  While you can always export a schedule of events and import it as a series of events, you can also copy a series of events directly in Entrada.
+Elentra allows you to copy an existing schedule and role it forward to be added as a new series of events.
+This can save significant amounts of time as you can copy forward event resources, curriculum tags, etc.  While you can always export a schedule of events and import it as a series of events, you can also copy a series of events directly in Elentra.
 If you copy forward recurring events with or without the parent-child id feature enabled these links will be maintained in the copied events.

 #How to copy a schedule of events
 * Navigate to Admin>Manage Events.